 He was born into a Quaker family in Birmingham in 1874, one of 2 sons and 5 daughters of Samuel Price and Caroline Southall.
 When he reached the age of 18, he felt compelled to become a member of the Anglican Church.
 He was unable to explain why, other than suggesting that the colour and music associated with the church made him feel that those involved had a fuller perception of the revelation of God.

 Four years later, he left his business to study at Durham University and subsequently was ordained in the Anglican Church.
 He arrived in Brisbane in 1903 to take up a role as lecturer in the Anglican Theological College.
 Before long, his unorthodox religious beliefs such as questioning the resurrection of Christ, led the archbishop, St Clair Donaldson, to ask him to resign.

 Around that time, the parish of All Saints church asked Price to become their rector and the issue of his increasingly unorthodox beliefs was avoided for the time being.
-He had been associated with this church for several years.
+He had already been associated with this church for several years.

 All Saints on Wickham Terrace was the parish church of central Brisbane.
 Originally built in 1862, in 1869 it was largely rebuilt in the form that exists today, making it Brisbane’s oldest surviving Anglican church.

 The Reverend Douglas Price became well known for his sermons.
 He also continued to give the weekly public lectures he had commenced a few years earlier on subjects such as poetry, philosophy, literature and history, often dressed in University gown and hood.